 Plan your dining area

 The traditional dining room has been having an identity crisis of late.
-No longer is it the place for serving up meals thrice daily as it was thirty years ago - now it plays host to hobbies, homework, office work and, predictably, storage.
+No longer is it the place for serving up meals daily - now it plays host to hobbies, homework, office work and, predictably, storage.
 Yet, as the room that’s dedicated to entertaining without a TV in sight, it's a valuable commodity and one which does that rare thing: guarantees quality time together.
 A planning challenge it may be, but one that’s certainly worth it.

 Function and form

 Consider whether your dining room will be used solely for entertaining or whether it will double up as a study/office or play space.
 If it has a dual function destiny keep the emphasis squarely on the dining and minimise the peripherals.
 House computer workstations within discreet storage systems or behind a contemporary screen and be utterly ruthless with paperwork (approximately 40% of all filing is outdated, so get shredding!)
 Pare down toy collections and pile them into matching baskets, chest or ottoman.

 Sunday entertaining for eight means plenty of dishes so plan your dining room with quick and easy access to the table.
 Make sure the doors and drawers of dressers and sideboards can open easily - there’s nothing worse than having to move a table to reach a wine glass!
 And if your dining room is a reasonable distance from your kitchen consider splitting your crockery and cutlery collections so a set is always close to hand.